 On the day before your surgery you are to have only clear liquids.
 Examples include juice, tea, coffee, carbonated beverages, gelatin, popsicles, sport beverages and bouillon.
 Specifically, do not consume any milk, dairy or RED products.

-At 2:00 p.m. mix Miralax® 238 grams into 64 ounces of water or Gatorade® and drink one (1) eight (8) ounce glass of the mixture every 30 minutes.
+At 2:00 PM mix 238 grams of Miralax® into 64 ounces of water or a sports beverage and drink one (1) eight (8) ounce glass of the mixture every 30 minutes.
 This should require approximately four (4) hours to consume the entire mixture.
 Please do your best to drink all of the mixture if possible.
 At some point during the four hours you will begin experiencing bowel movements of soft stool and likely diarrhea later.
 This will likely continue for several hours.

 After midnight, you are to have nothing to eat or drink.
 You may be instructed to take any medications you regularly take with a small amount of water the morning of your surgery.
-If you take insulin for diabetes, please make certain you understand how Drs.
-Stroud and Martin want you to manage this medication on the morning of your surgery.
+If you take insulin for diabetes, please make certain you understand how Dr. Stroud wants you to manage this medication on the morning of your surgery.

 After Your Surgery

-After surgery you will recover in the post-operative recovery room, where you will remain for approximately one hour.
+- After surgery, you will recover in the post-operative recovery room, where you will remain for approximately one hour.
 You will then move to the Pre-Post area, the same area where you received your pre-operative medications and began the morning.
 Once you are fully awake and recovered from the anesthesia you will move to a regular hospital room.
-Many patients sleep overnight in the hospital and are ready to go home the next morning, although some patients feel well enough to go home the evening following surgery.
-If you elect to stay overnight, Drs.
-Stroud or Martin will see you the morning following your surgery and make certain you are ready to go home.
+Many patients feel well enough to go home the evening following surgery, although some elect to stay overnight in the hospital.
+If you elect to stay overnight, the doctor will see you the morning following your surgery and make certain you are ready to go home.

-Take your pain medication as directed and resume taking any medications that you were taking prior to the surgery unless Drs.
-Stroud or Martin directed you otherwise.
-In general, pain medication should not be taken on an empty stomach.
+- Take your pain medication as directed and resume taking any medications that you were taking prior to the surgery unless Drs.
+Stroud and Stalling directed you otherwise.
+In general, the pain medication should not be taken on an empty stomach.
 There is no advantage to not taking pain medication following surgery.
 In fact, pain often slows the recovery process, so please take your pain medication as needed.

-You may remove any bandages the day following your surgery and shower/bathe as you desire.
+- You may remove any bandages the day following your surgery and shower/bathe as you desire.
 If covering your incision(s) with a bandage makes you more comfortable, feel free to do so.
 A small amount of redness and/or inflammation at the incision site(s) is very common.
 If you notice this, clean the site(s) daily with hydrogen peroxide.
-Some patients find it helpful to dry their incision site(s) with a hair dryer on the cool setting.
+Some patients find it helpful to dry their incision site(s) with a hairdryer on a cool setting.
 If you have questions or concerns about your incision site(s) don’t hesitate to contact the office.

-Drs.
-Stroud and Martin ask that you refrain from driving a vehicle for at least two weeks or until you are no longer taking narcotic pain medications, whichever is longer.
+- Drs.
+Stroud and Stalling ask that you refrain from driving a vehicle until you are no longer taking narcotic pain medications.

-NOTE: Following myomectomy surgery, it is usually necessary to delay pregnancy in order to allow the uterus to completely heal.
-Make certain you have discussed this and you have a reliable plan to avoid pregnancy for the specified period of time.
+Following myomectomy surgery, it is usually necessary to delay pregnancy in order to allow the uterus to completely heal.
+Make certain you have discussed this with your partner and you have a reliable plan to avoid pregnancy for the specified period of time.